timeisenbuerger/javaReflectionJson/README.md

       return yourObject;
    }
 ```
+####Testing the methods
+The generic tree created when applying the "parseToTree" method on a JSON file is compared to the "concrete" tree when deserialize the file to a specific object (e.g. "parseToCompany" or "parseToYourClass").
+It is checked whether these two trees contain the same data.

-- now you can open the test class CompareTreesTest under the directory src/test/java
+1. open the test class CompareTreesTest in the "src/test/java" directory
-- there you can create a own constant with your path to the JSON file
+2. create a new constant with your path to the JSON file
-- then initialize an root object of your Java object model like in the following snippet
+3. initialize a root object of your Java object model as in the following snippet

 ```
 private YourClassType yourObject;